learnpoint/piko/README.md

 $ piko share learnpoint 53444
 ```

-A public address is generated and printed to the terminal.
-That address will tunnel requests to your localhost server.
+When you start Share, a public address is generated and printed to the terminal.
+All requests to that address will be tunneled (by Cloudflare) to your dev server.

 The ```[PORT]``` is saved when you run the command.
-On subsequent invocations, it can be omitted:
+On subsequent invocations, the port can be omitted:

 ```bash
 $ piko share <NAME>